J. C. Mardrus: Biography

 Mardrus was born in Cairo, Egypt in 1868 to a Catholic family of Armenian-descent, and studied in Lebanon before settling in Paris, France.

 As a doctor for the French government, he worked throughout Morocco and the Far East.
 He produced other translations, some illustrated by the Swiss engraver François-Louis Schmied (1873–1941).
 He married the novelist and poet Lucie Delarue-Mardrus on 5 June 1900.
-In 1914 he met Gabrielle Bralant ("Cobrette"), whom he would later marry, and he and Lucie separated in the following year; Lucie in any case had lesbian inclinations.
+In 1914 he met Gabrielle Bralant ("Cobrette"), whom he would later marry, and he and Lucie separated in the following year.

 Elvira Buder (born 1918) claimed to have travelled from Egypt via Greece with Mardrus in the 1930s with the intention of attending the Sorbonne.
 Soon after arriving in Paris war broke out and she found herself pregnant and in France on an Italian passport.
 Buder left France for Italy when the Germans occupied Paris, although she claimed that Mardrus was not the father of her child.
 Much later they met for the last time when Buder had just married E.W.N.
 Mallows, son of C.E.
 Mallows Charles Edward Mallows.
 Mardrus was a friend of Louis Aragon and introduced Buder to him.